 1. Succulents Add Splashes of Color

-When you think of desert gardens, you probably think of browns, greens, and generally dull colors.
+When you think of outdoor desert gardens, you probably think of browns, greens, and generally dull colors.
 However, this doesn’t have to be the case with this desert landscape idea.
-You can find these colorful succulents in a range of different shades, and they’ll help you break your pattern of having plants that look dull and tired.
+You can find these colorful succulents in a range of different shades, and they’ll help you break your pattern of having desert plants that look dull and tired.

 If you can, find succulents in oranges, greens, deep purple, and blues.
 You’ll be able to mix and match them in your desert landscape idea to create eye-catching patterns.
 Since succulents have gotten so popular over the past few years, it should be relatively easy to find a large selection in most nurseries.
 Some even allow you to order online and ship them to you.
-They thrive in hot environments, and you’ll get some much-needed color into your garden.
+They thrive in hot outdoor environments, and you’ll get some much-needed color into your outdoor garden.

 Succulents are very slow growing plants that add splashes of color to any landscape, and they come in a large range of sizes.